 The village of Bourscheid is just a little further up the road and is also rather pretty, with a lovely view over the plains.
 It’s also a rather nice quiet place for a wander.

 I wrote in detail about this stunning castle here, and it is definitely worth a visit if you’re in Luxembourg.
-Also situated on a hill, this castle overlooks the charming town of Vianden, has been used as set for a number of movies and has lots of displays, demonstrations, tapestries and other beautiful things inside.
+Also situated on a hill, this castle overlooks the charming town of Vianden, has been used as a set for a number of movies and has lots of displays, demonstrations, tapestries and other beautiful things inside.

-There’s a bit of a hike from the car-park to the castle and the self-guided tour does take you all over the castle as well as up and down a lot of stairs.
+There’s a bit of a hike from the car park to the castle and the self-guided tour does take you all over the castle as well as up and down a lot of stairs.
 It is also definitely worth spending some time in the town below, as it is just as beautiful as the castle itself!
 For more information on this stunner, either check out my blog post and/or the official website here.

 Clervaux Castle, Cathedral and Monastery!